techidaily/site-win-brilliant/source/_posts/accessing-sound-hardware-via-control-panel-a-guide-from-yl-computing.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://screen-video-capture.techidaily.com/new-the-path-to-flawless-streams-a-guide-to-recording-on-steam-for-2024/"><u>[New] The Path to Flawless Streams A Guide to Recording on Steam for 2024</u></a></li>
-<li><a href="https://facebook-video-files.techidaily.com/updated-in-2024-unlocking-full-potential-watching-facebook-videos-on-your-apple-devices/"><u>[Updated] In 2024, Unlocking Full Potential Watching Facebook Videos on Your Apple Devices</u></a></li>
-<li><a href="https://tech-savvy.techidaily.com/ai-breakthrough-with-abbyy-achieving-a-remarkable-60-yearly-increase-in-profits-spotlighted-in-the-idc-marketscape-report/"><u>AI Breakthrough with ABBYY: Achieving a Remarkable 60% Yearly Increase in Profits - Spotlighted in the IDC MarketScape Report</u></a></li>
-<li><a href="https://win-solutions.techidaily.com/assassins-creed-rogue-stuttering-problem-heres-how-to-fix-it-quickly-with-our-latest-2024-tricks/"><u>Assassin's Creed Rogue Stuttering Problem?
-Here's How to Fix It Quickly with Our Latest 2024 Tricks!</u></a></li>
+<li><a href="https://fox-boxes.techidaily.com/new-2024-approved-best-choices-for-livestreaming-made-simple-mac-edition/"><u>[New] 2024 Approved Best Choices for Livestreaming Made Simple - Mac Edition</u></a></li>
+<li><a href="https://fox-http.techidaily.com/new-pixelperfect-toolkit-guidebook-for-2024/"><u>[New] PixelPerfect Toolkit Guidebook for 2024</u></a></li>
+<li><a href="https://youtube-webster.techidaily.com/ed-in-2024-gaming-history-told-by-top-video-makers/"><u>[Updated] In 2024, Gaming History Told by Top Video Makers</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/can-you-use-windows-defender-on-a-mac-machine-insights-from-yl-computing/"><u>Can You Use Windows Defender on a Mac Machine? - Insights From YL Computing</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/buzz-free-audio-expert-advice-on-eliminating-buzz-in-sound-cards-insights-from-yl-software/"><u>Buzz-Free Audio: Expert Advice on Eliminating Buzz in Sound Cards, Insights From YL Software</u></a></li>
-<li><a href="https://win-ratings.techidaily.com/complete-step-by-step-tutorial-setting-up-full-recovery-mode-in-sql-server-databases/"><u>Complete Step-by-Step Tutorial: Setting Up Full Recovery Mode in SQL Server Databases</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/fixing-scanner-issues-professional-solutions-by-yl-software-experts/"><u>Fixing Scanner Issues: Professional Solutions by YL Software Experts</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/how-your-graphics-card-may-stop-working-expert-advice-by-yl-software-professionals/"><u>How Your Graphics Card May Stop Working: Expert Advice by YL Software Professionals</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/exploring-the-distinctions-between-windows-defender-and-competing-malware-protection-apps-the-yl-software-breakdown/"><u>Exploring the Distinctions Between Windows Defender and Competing Malware Protection Apps – The YL Software Breakdown</u></a></li>
-<li><a href="https://iphone-unlock.techidaily.com/in-2024-how-to-unlock-apple-iphone-6s-without-passcode-drfone-by-drfone-ios/"><u>In 2024, How to Unlock Apple iPhone 6s Without Passcode? | Dr.fone</u></a></li>
+<li><a href="https://easy-unlock-android.techidaily.com/in-2024-how-to-unlock-realme-phone-with-broken-screen-by-drfone-android/"><u>In 2024, How to Unlock Realme Phone with Broken Screen</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/powergenius-dj-essentials-the-rotating-usb-outlet-and-cable-organizer-by-accellcables/"><u>PowerGenius DJ Essentials: The Rotating USB Outlet & Cable Organizer by AccellCables</u></a></li>
-<li><a href="https://windows11.techidaily.com/slashing-gpu-energy-on-desktop-window-manager/"><u>Slashing GPU Energy on Desktop Window Manager</u></a></li>
-<li><a href="https://sound-issues.techidaily.com/solving-the-issue-of-inoperative-mic-on-your-steelseries-arctis-headset-a-step-by-step-guide/"><u>Solving the Issue of Inoperative Mic on Your SteelSeries Arctis Headset – A Step by Step Guide</u></a></li>
+<li><a href="https://fox-boxes.techidaily.com/in-2024-uncover-the-essentials-of-blurring-faces-using-picscanner/"><u>In 2024, Uncover the Essentials of Blurring Faces Using PicScanner</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/keep-cool-while-you-work-advanced-techniques-for-overcoming-laptop-heat-issues-guided-by-yl-software-experts/"><u>Keep Cool While You Work: Advanced Techniques for Overcoming Laptop Heat Issues - Guided by YL Software Experts</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/mastering-file-duplication-a-step-by-step-guide-to-copy-and-paste-on-your-windows-pc-tech-expertise-by-yl/"><u>Mastering File Duplication: A Step-by-Step Guide to Copy and Paste on Your Windows PC - Tech Expertise by YL</u></a></li>
+<li><a href="https://tech-recovery.techidaily.com/star-trek-saga-the-ultimate-guide-to-viewing-episodes-sequentially/"><u>Star Trek Saga: The Ultimate Guide to Viewing Episodes Sequentially</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/steven-universe-wallpaper-collection-by-yl-software-stunning-backdrops-and-vibrant-designs/"><u>Steven Universe Wallpaper Collection by YL Software – Stunning Backdrops & Vibrant Designs</u></a></li>
+<li><a href="https://novels-ebooks.techidaily.com/211175875-9781396323430-the-secret-doctrine-of-the-rosicrucians/"><u>The Secret Doctrine of the Rosicrucians | Free Book</u></a></li>
+<li><a href="https://technical-tips.techidaily.com/the-ultimate-guide-to-essential-ipad-peripherals-for-a-superior-2023-experience-featured/"><u>The Ultimate Guide to Essential iPad Peripherals for a Superior 2023 Experience - Featured</u></a></li>
-<li><a href="https://win-brilliant.techidaily.com/troubleshooting-guide-how-to-fix-your-scanner-when-it-ignores-pc-commands-expert-tips-from-yl-computing/"><u>Troubleshooting Guide: How To Fix Your Scanner When It Ignores PC Commands - Expert Tips From YL Computing</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/top-methods-for-identifying-cpu-mistakes-expert-tips-from-yl-computing/"><u>Top Methods for Identifying CPU Mistakes: Expert Tips From YL Computing</u></a></li>
+<li><a href="https://win-brilliant.techidaily.com/troubleshooting-audio-issues-how-a-faulty-sound-card-could-be-the-culprit-tips-by-yl-software-experts/"><u>Troubleshooting Audio Issues: How a Faulty Sound Card Could Be the Culprit - Tips by YL Software Experts</u></a></li>
 </ul></div>